 Engaging in spondylolisthesis exercises can be helpful both for managing pain and preventing any progression of the condition.
 It’s advised to try biking, swimming, or yoga to help your back heal and decrease your pain.
 Read more below for more examples of spondylolisthesis exercises!

 A spondylolisthesis back brace that applies compression to the low back can be helpful to a similar end or as a supplement to spondylolisthesis physical therapy.
-A spondylolisthesis brace provides support to reduce the amount of strain on this region of the back and some spondylolisthesis braces, like the Bauerfeind LumboTrain Back Support, have massaging features to help ease tension in lower back.
+A spondylolisthesis brace provides support to reduce the amount of strain on this region of the back and some spondylolisthesis braces, like these Back Supports, have massaging features to help ease tension in the lower back.

 Exercises for spondylolisthesis typically focus on strengthening and improving the flexibility of the muscles of the back and abdomen.
 Such spondylolisthesis therapy can reduce the amount of strain on the back and result in major improvement in your back function.
 Make sure to consult your doctor before performing any of these exercises or stretches, as every individual's condition may be different than the next.

 If your condition continues to worsen in spite of conservative treatment methods or your spondylolisthesis results in compression of the nerves, spondylolisthesis surgery may be necessary.
 This typically involves fusing the vertebrae of the spine.

 But this is typically pursued only after conservative methods have failed to slow the slippage of the bones of the spine as it involves risk (albeit slight) of temporary or permanent nerve damage that can diminish one’s sensation in the legs or even weaken or paralyze them.